lowlighter/metrics/README.md

 #### Examples workflows

-Metrics displayed on this page are rendered from this [workflow](https://github.com/lowlighter/lowlighter/blob/master/.github/workflows/metrics.yml).
-You can check it for some code examples.
+Metrics displayed on this page are rendered from this [workflow](https://github.com/lowlighter/lowlighter/blob/master/.github/workflows/metrics.yml) so you can check it out for some code examples about plugins usage.

+You can also take a look at this [user workflow](https://github.com/lowlighter/lowlighter/blob/master/.github/workflows/personal.yml) if you want.

 ### 4. Embed link into your README.md